-- 1. K.Blitz N.A., course in number theory and cryptography, Springer verlag, 1988. - Self Study (Questions may be asked from these portions also)
+K.Blitz N.A., course in number theory and cryptography, Springer verlag, 1988.

 Non Major Elective Paper SYSTEMS ANALYSIS AND DESIGN

 To enable the learners should understand the concepts of Foundations for systems development, Structuring system requirements and Designing Data bases.